 - Thicker materials than this tend to be measured in microns, a unit of length that equates to a thousandth of a millimetre.
 Our Beer Mats for example are 1.4mm, or 1400mic thick.
 Our Strut Cards are printed on 2000mic board.

 Standard paper types

-Our core range of standard paper types are Bond, Silk, Gloss and Pulp.
+Our core range of standard paper types are Bond, Silk, Gloss, Pulp and Recycled.
 Each of these provides an opaque, white background for your print, but they also have distinguishing properties of their own that set them apart.